 Microwave for about 2.5 minutes at max wattage

 Add 1 dl. of oat milk and 1 teaspoon of raw cocoa powder

 Stir and let it sit for about two minutes

-During the day there are no sugary soft drinks or similar things.
-Only juice, coffee, non-alcoholic beer, or pure water.
+During the day there are no sugary soft drinks or similar things since they are not part of the life I want to live.
+Only juice, coffee, non-alcoholic beer, or pure water with sparkles.